sequenceplanner/unicorn_drivers/README.md

   Used for the hrp_start.sh script that starts up the system Check out this [Quick Reference](https://gist.github.com/jctosta/af918e1618682638aa82) on how to use Screen.

 By default Ubuntu does not allow users access to system serial ports.
-To solve this we need to add the current user to the dial out group:
+To solve this we need to add the current user to the dialout group:

 ```bash
 sudo usermod -a -G dialout $USER